-This elegant building on Broadway was designed in 1904 by local architect J. H. G. Russell and built for wholesale grocery merchant R. R. Wilson.
+This elegant two-storey building on Broadway was designed in 1904 by local architect John Hamilton Gordon Russell and built for wholesale grocery merchant Robert Richey Wilson.
 Wilson and his family lived here until 1925 when they moved to a newly built home at 680 Wellington Crescent.
 The building is a municipally-designated historic site.

 Historic Sites of Manitoba: Municipally Designated Historic Sites